Do Babies Dream? Unpacking the Mystery of Baby Dreams

 What Do Babies Dream About?

-While it's been scientifically established that older children and adults are processing their daily experiences when they dream, what babies' dream—and if they even do dream—remains a mystery.
+While it's been scientifically established that older children and adults are processing their daily experiences when they dream, what newborn babies dream about—and if they even do dream—remains a mystery.
 The dreams of older children and adults involve complex narratives and reflections about daily life, but young babies aren’t experiencing the world in the same way.
 Their waking interactions are mostly sensory driven, consisting of sights, sounds, touches, and basic emotions, which researchers believe is forming the content of their dreams.

-Although you may find yourself wondering what do newborn babies dream about, keep in mind that it’s really only feasible to understand what happens when your child sleeps when they’re old enough to talk and describe their experiences.
-Until then, any answer to the question “what do babies dream about?” is speculative.
+Although you may find yourself wondering what do babies dream about, keep in mind that it’s really only feasible to understand what happens when your child sleeps when they’re old enough to talk and describe their experiences.
+Until then, any answer to the question “do babies dream?” is speculative.

 While you can’t ever know for certain what your baby dreams about, what you can do is create a calm sleep environment that aids in smoother sleep experiences.
 The 4moms® MamaRoo Sleep® Bassinet can be a valuable aid in your baby’s sleep journey: with 5 parent-inspired motions, 5 speeds, and 4 white noise options, it makes it easy to find the ultimate soothing combination to help comfort and support your baby.
 And when you’re traveling, you can count on the removable bassinet on the 4moms® Breeze® Plus Playard to help your baby rest anywhere you go.